-I find it interesting that the believers had forgotten the acts of kindness that they had done, but God hadn’t.
-He recorded every act of kindness, and He will reward us openly at the Judgment Seat of Christ.
-To whom was He referring to in calling some the least of His brothers?
-I think it would be those around us who are little noticed.
+I find it interesting that believers in Christ had forgotten the acts of kindness they had done, but God hadn't.
+He recorded every act of devotion and will reward us openly at the Judgment Seat of Christ.
+Who was He referring to in calling some the least of His brothers?
+I think it is those around us who are hardly ever noticed.
 Perhaps, they are those who cannot help themselves, those sick, or in prison.
-He is ever close to those who are poor in things of this world, those that are strangers to us, those who are in bondage to a religion of works.
+He is close to them who are poor in the things of this world, strangers to us, and those in bondage to a religion of works.
 He wants to use each of us to set them free, to visit them, to feed them—not only bread and water but also to give them the Bread of Life, too (John 6:35).

 The Reward of Christlikeness

-Preparation for eternity can only take place while we are here on Earth because we graduate to eternity with the character that we have at death.
-I believe that our “position” or “rank” in heaven depends on how much of the servant nature of Christ we have demonstrated while on Earth.
-To whatever degree the character of Christ has been imprinted on your life while on Earth, that will be your degree of reward in eternity.
-The word character was first used to describe the imprint on paper of the letters of a printing press.
+Preparation for eternity can only take place while we are here on Earth because we graduate to eternity with the character we have at death.
+I believe our “position” or “rank” in heaven depends on how much of the servant nature of Christ we have demonstrated on Earth.
+To whatever degree the character of Christ is imprinted on your life while on Earth, that will be your degree of reward in eternity.
+The English word "character" was first used to describe the imprint on paper of the letters of a printing press.
 God has sought to divinely imprint the nature and the character of Christ deep into your soul for others to read.

 And we all, who with unveiled faces contemplate the Lord's glory, are being transformed into his image with ever-increasing glory, which comes from the Lord, who is the Spirit (2 Corinthians 3:18).

-When we come to Christ, our spirit is renewed or made alive from its dead state of being apart from God (Ephesians 2:1, 5), but there is still work that needs to take place on our soul—our mind, will, conscience and emotions.
+When we come to Christ, our spirit is renewed or made alive from its dead state of being apart from God (Ephesians 2:1, 5), but there is still work that needs to take place in our soul—our mind, will, conscience and emotions.
 God wants to renew and transform that inner part of us as we meditate on His Word and are obedient to His Spirit.
-King David said it well in the Shepherd’s Psalm: “He restores my soul” (Psalm 23:3).
-Peter, in his first letter, wrote: “For you are receiving the goal of your faith, the salvation of your souls” (1 Peter 1:9).
-Our mind, will, and emotions are to be brought under the domination and leadership of the Spirit of God.
+King David said it well in the Shepherd Psalm: “He restores my soul” (Psalm 23:3).
+The apostle Peter wrote: “For you are receiving the goal of your faith, the salvation of your souls” (1 Peter 1:9).
+Our mind, will, and emotions are to be brought under the guidance and leadership of the Spirit of God.
 Godly character is the goal of our faith.
-We will be rewarded by how much of the nature of Christ is in us.
+The Lord will reward us according to how much of the nature and character of Christ is in us.

 Dictionary.com defines the word character as: “the aggregate of features and traits that form the individual nature of some person or thing.”
-We are being transformed day by day in the area of our souls and spirit through every event that we experience.
-Everything in life is a test of our character, and his reactions to life's inequities accurately measure a man's character.
-Reputation is not a godly character.
+We are being transformed day by day in our inner man, our soul and spirit, through every event we experience.
+Everything in life tests our character, and our reaction to life's inequities accurately shapes and measures character.
+Reputation is not godly character.
 Reputation is what men think you are; character is what God knows you are.
 If we respond in obedience to the Spirit of Christ in each situation we encounter, we are made more and more into the image or likeness of Christ.
-If you are a Christian, you are predestined by God to be changed into the representation of Jesus Christ.
+If you are a Christian, you are predestined by God to be changed by the Holy Spirit into the representation of Jesus Christ.

 28And we know that in all things God works for the good of those who love him, who have been called according to his purpose.
 29For those God foreknew he also predestined to be conformed to the likeness of his Son, that he might be the firstborn among many brothers (Romans 8:28-29, Emphasis mine).

-3) What situations has God worked for good in your life to mold and shape your character in preparing you for eternity?
+3) What difficult situations come to mind that God has worked for good in your life to mold and shape your character for eternity?

-God foreknew you and predestined you to be made in the image of His Son.
-We can quickly go by this passage without thinking through the implications of what the Spirit wants to teach us.
+God foreknew you and predestined you to be conformed or shaped into the image of His Son.
+We can go by this passage too quickly and without thinking through the implications of what the Spirit wants to teach us.
 We cannot blame God for the bad things that have happened in the course of our lives.
-Sometimes, these things have happened because of our own choices.
-What God says is that He will use each situation to work good into our lives if we will be open to His teaching and leading us by His Spirit.
+Sometimes, these things have happened because of our own poor choices.
+God says that He will use each situation to work good into our lives if we will be open to His teaching and the guiding of His Spirit.
 The beautiful thing is that God has seen the end from the beginning.
-He had each of us on His heart before the world was made.
+He had each of us on His heart before He created the world.
 He foreknew you and predestined you to be shaped and molded into a person like His Son.
 “All the days ordained for me were written in your book before one of them came to be” (Psalm 139:16).
 The Message Bible translates that verse in this way, “Like an open book, you watched me grow from conception to birth; all the stages of my life were spread out before you, the days of my life all prepared before I'd even lived one day.”
 The work of God in the world is to prepare you for eternity.

 "Character on earth will prove an everlasting possession in the world to come" (J.C.
 Ryle).
 If you want to be great in the sight of God, how are you responding to the difficult circumstances that have come your way?
 Are you ready and prepared to meet your God?
 How much of His character will you reflect on that day?

-A top-rated book a few years ago that I read was Stephen Covey's 7 Habits of Highly Effective People.
-One of the most important habits of productive people is, to Begin with the End in View.
+A few years ago, a top-rated book I read was Stephen Covey's 7 Habits of Highly Effective People.
+Covey wrote that one of the essential habits of productive people is to Begin with the End in View.
 What do you want the outcome of your life to be?
 What do you want for Jesus to say when you stand before Him on that day?
 He will speak to many, "Well done, my good and faithful servant,” but for what do you want Him to say that?
-If you want to be effective with your life and leave the world a bit better by being here, then it is wise to stop and ask yourself what kind of a difference are you making with your life?
-Is it a difference that only lasts for this life, or is it something that is eternal?
+If you're going to be effective with your life and leave the world a bit better by being here, it is wise to stop and ask yourself what kind of a difference you are making with your life?
+Is it a difference that only lasts for this life, or is it eternal?
 Do you labor for temporary rewards for your skills, time, energy, and money that you spend, or for eternal rewards?
 19“Do not store up for yourselves treasures on earth, where moth and rust destroy, and where thieves break in and steal.
 20"But store up for yourselves treasures in heaven, where neither moth nor rust destroys, and where thieves do not break in or steal” (Matthew 6:19-20).

 4) What do you think are things that you can store up and take with you to heaven?